hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It sounds easy. :^)

-[17:38:27](#mlOCDghjf54KjJh8Q9qEChMAqGQEI0fWQnkWFPYJOb0) <hiiamboris (NOT THIS ONE)>: post screenshots from gitter Ì†ΩÌ∏â
+[17:38:27](#mlOCDghjf54KjJh8Q9qEChMAqGQEI0fWQnkWFPYJOb0) <hiiamboris (NOT THIS ONE)>: post screenshots from gitter üòâ

 [18:26:07](#gyyxnFxraqP-s91H20ATqrBksYGw50qST9uWqOrtajE) <giesse (Gabriele Santilli)>:
 > I don't know who is the writer, but I have just found a thesis from *Dr. Thomas C. Royko* entitled *The Dynamic Mapping Architecture*.
 With Red and Rebol being the main actors, together with DSL and Parse, [look at it!](https://etd.ohiolink.edu/apexprod/rws_etd/send_file/send?accession=toledo1639760375713532&disposition=inline)